 The Dean of Graduate and Postdoctoral Studies has the responsibility for both monitoring and applying policies that relate to postdoctoral appointments across the institution.

-In promulgating these guidelines, Rice University, its Departments and Schools commit to providing an environment that fosters the development of a postdoc as scientist/engineer/researcher and as a responsible colleague.
+Rice University and its departments and schools are committed to providing an environment that fosters the professional development of a postdoc as a scientist and researcher, and as a responsible colleague.